Fano resonance in XUV generated by helium with few-cycle intense laser pulses and its classical analogy: Introduction

 In this paper we numerically simulate the XUV spectrum emitted by a model helium atom in a short (few-cycle) laser pulse.
-The model atom has autoionizing states and the emitted spectra demonstrate an asymmetric resonant maximum at the frequency of the transition from the ground state to AIS.
-We analytically study the properties of the maximum as a function of the laser pulse duration and compare it with the experimental data.
-Moreover, we study the behavior of the asymmetric maximum in the system of coupled oscillators under non-zero friction in the second oscillator and find a remarkable similarity of behaviors of the quantum (atom with AIS in the field) and classical (coupled oscillators) systems.
+The model atom has autoionizing states and the emitted spectra demonstrate asymmetric resonant maxima at the frequencies of the transitions from the ground state to the AISs.
+We study the properties of the maxima as functions of the laser pulse duration and compare them with published experimental data.
+Moreover, we show that a classical double pendulum demonstrates a Fano resonance and study its properties; this system is simpler than the ones suggested earlier as a classical analogy of quantum systems having such resonance.
+We find a remarkable similarity of behaviors of the quantum system (atom with AIS in the field) and the classical (double pendulum) one.